 In this technology era, most of the communications are happening online.
-So if the advisor does not meet in person or is not from your city, that it should not bother you.
-In fact it is better, as online financial planning saves a lot of time.
+So if the advisor does not meet in person or is not from your city, that should not bother you.
+In fact, it is better, as online financial planning saves a lot of time.

 In the case of Individual financial planners, this question may not be of relevance.
 But still many individual planners have a support team, to take care of the backend work.
 In Corporate Structure, the team could be big.